2020 General Election Calendar

 In Minnesota we have the option to vote by mail, it’s called an absentee ballot.
 Due to the Covid-19 pandemic, it is also a safer option than voting in-person at your polling location.
 You do not need a reason to vote absentee, its open to anyone who completes the application.

-For the 2020 General Election, your absentee ballot must be post marked by November 3, 2020 and delivered to the Elections Office by November 10, 2020.
+For the 2020 General Election, your absentee ballot must be delivered to the Elections Office by November 3, 2020.
 However, due to Covid-19 crisis and delays at the USPS, to ensure that your ballot arrives by Election Day we recommend:

 - For those mailing their ballots inside Minnesota: Mail your ballot at least 5 days before Election Day.